bluestriker89/toy_data_generator/README.md

 git clone https://github.com/bluestriker89/toy_data_generator.git
 ```

-Once the prerequisite software is installed, go to the project folder and install the Python libraries using the command:
+Once the prerequisite software is installed, go to the project folder and install the Python libraries using the command from the project folder:

 ```sh
 pip install --user -r requirements.txt